This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Whenever you create a new canvas in Procreate, you’ll be allowed to use a certain number of layers depending on a number of factors.
 This can either be a blessing or a headache for you as an artist depending on how these factors play out.

-Procreate layer limits are determined by the size of your Procreate canvas, the DPI of your Procreate canvas, and the amount of RAM your iPad has.
+Procreate layer limits are determined by the size of your Procreate canvas and the amount of RAM your iPad has.
 It’s also important to know that Procreate doesn’t have access to all of your iPad’s RAM, but Procreate often releases updates to address this.

 The type of iPad you have can make a big difference in how many layers you can use.